Next: Bibliography

 Prefix Gröbner bases then can be characterized by the following theorem from [6]:

-The set then is called a prefix Gröbner basis of the right ideal it generates.
+then is called a prefix Gröbner basis of the right ideal it generates.

 Notice that without loss of generality we can always assume that all head coefficients